-Federal-aid highway funds are generally apportioned by statutory formulas to the States and generally restricted to use on Federal-aid highways (i.e., roads open to the public and not functionally classified as local or rural minor collector).
-Exceptions to the use on Federal-aid highways include (1) planning and research activities; (2) bridge and safety improvements, which may be on any public road; (3) highway safety improvement program projects, transportation alternatives, bicycle and pedestrian projects, transportation enhancement activities, safe routes to school, and recreational trails projects, which may be located along any road or off road; and (4) the Federal Lands Highway Program.
-Some categories of funds may be granted directly to other Federal agencies, other State agencies, or Local Public Agencies (LPAs), such as cities, counties, tribal governments, Metropolitan Planning Organizations (MPOs), and other political subdivisions.
+Federal-aid highway funds are generally apportioned by statutory formulas to the States and generally restricted to use on Federal-aid highways (i.e., roads open to the public and not functionally classified as local or rural minor collector roads).
+Exceptions to the use on Federalaid highways include (1) planning and research activities; (2) bridge and safety improvements, which may be on any public road; (3) highway safety improvement projects, bicycle and pedestrian projects, transportation alternative and enhancement activities, and recreational trails projects, which may be located along any road or off road; and (4) projects funded under the Federal Lands and Tribal Transportation Program (FLTTP).
+Some categories of funds may be granted directly to other Federal agencies, tribal governments, other State agencies, or Local Public Agencies (LPAs), such as cities, counties, Metropolitan Planning Organizations (MPOs), and other political subdivisions.
 States also may pass funds through to such agencies.
-Federal-aid funds may be used for (1) surveying; (2) engineering; (3) engineering studies; (4) right-of-way acquisition and relocation assistance; (5) capital improvements classified as new construction or reconstruction; (6) improvements for functional, geometric, or safety reasons; (7) 4R projects (restoration, rehabilitation, resurfacing, and reconstruction); (8) planning; research, development, and technology transfer; (9) intelligent transportation systems projects; (10) roadside beautification; (11) vegetation management; (12) wetland and natural habitat mitigation; (13) traffic management and control improvements; (14) improvements necessary to accommodate other transportation modes; (15) development and establishment of transportation management systems; (16) billboard removal; (17) fringe and corridor parking; (18) car pool and van pool projects; (19) historic preservation and rehabilitation of historic transportation facilities; and (20) scenic and historic highway improvements.
+Federalaid funds may be used for (1) surveying; (2) engineering; (3) engineering studies; (4) right-ofway acquisition and relocation assistance; (5) capital improvements classified as new construction or reconstruction; (6) improvements for functional, geometric, or safety reasons; (7) 4R projects (restoration, rehabilitation, resurfacing, and reconstruction); (8) preservation; (9) planning; research, development, and technology transfer; (10) intelligent transportation systems projects; (11) roadside beautification; (12) vegetation management; (13) wetland and natural habitat mitigation; (14) traffic management and control improvements; (15) improvements necessary to accommodate other transportation modes; (16) development and establishment of transportation management systems; (17) billboard removal; (18) fringe and corridor parking; (19) car pool and van pool projects; (20) historic preservation and rehabilitation of historic transportation facilities; (21) scenic and historic highway improvements;

+(22) inspection and evaluation of bridges, tunnels, and other highway assets; (23) asset management; (24) construction of ferry boats, ferry terminal facilities, and approaches to such facilities; and (25) workforce development, training, and education.
 These funds generally cannot be used for routine highway operational activities, such as police patrols, mowing, snow plowing, or maintenance, unless it is preventative maintenance.
-Also, certain authorizations (e.g., National Highway Performance Program, Surface Transportation Program (STP) or Congestion Mitigation and Air Quality (CMAQ) Improvement Program) may be used for improvements to transit; CMAQ funds are for projects and programs in air quality nonattainment and maintenance areas for ozone, carbon monoxide, and small particulate matter, which reduce transportation related emissions.
+Also, certain authorizations (e.g., FLTTP, National Highway Performance Program (NHPP), Surface Transportation Program (STP) or Congestion Mitigation and Air Quality (CMAQ) Improvement Program) may be used for improvements to transit.
+CMAQ funds are for projects and programs in air quality, nonattainment and maintenance areas for ozone, carbon monoxide, and small particulate matter, which reduce transportation related emissions, though provision is made for States without air quality issues.
 ADHS projects are subject to the same standards, specifications, policies, and procedures as other Federal-aid highway projects.

 Eligibility criteria for the programs differ, so program guidance should be consulted.
-Projects in urban areas of 50,000 or more population must be based on a transportation planning process carried out by the MPOs in cooperation with the State and transit operators, and be included in metropolitan plans and programs.
+Projects in urban areas of 50,000 or more population must be based on a transportation planning process, carried out by the MPOs in cooperation with the State and transit operators, and be included in metropolitan plans and programs.
 Projects in nonmetropolitan areas of a State must be consistent with the State's Transportation Plan.
-All projects must also be included in the approved Statewide transportation improvement program (STIP) developed as part of the required Statewide transportation planning process.
+All Federal-aid projects must also be included in the approved Statewide Transportation Improvement Program (STIP) developed as part of the required statewide transportation planning process.
+The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) must approve the STIP jointly.